khyatiparekh/Searching-for-Success/README.md

 In the following sections we will examine these elements one by one.
 First, let's consider the core of the project.
-This is the code inside of `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py` in Searching For Success folder
+This is the code inside of `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py` in SearchingForSuccess/Submodule folder

 ## Module Code
-We place the module code in three files called `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py` in the Submodule folder in Searching For Success.
+We place the module code in three files called `EarningReport.py, PredictionStockPrice.py and HistoricalPlot.py` in the Submodule folder in SearchingForSuccess.
 For the functions to work, we need to run the interface.ipynb which contains code that imports everything in that file into the namespace of the project:
 `import EarningReport
  import PredictionStockPrice
  import HistoricalPlot`